To start, you need

 - Ingesting placenta postpartum really helps (naturally) reduce postpartum depression.

 - (I think this is the coolest one!)
 You can save your unused capsules (freeze them in your freezer) for menopause.
-They act as a natural hormone replacement therapy in menopause.
+They act as a natural hormone replacement in menopause.
 And it's totally safe because it's your body's own hormones that you're using!
 I just think that is the coolest, and can't wait to use mine when I go through menopause.

 I personally really noticed a difference in my postpartum disposition after doing this with Little Brother's placenta (I didn't know about this after The Princess' birth, so I didn't do it then).
 Even with my brother being murdered two weeks after Little Brother was born, I managed to not slip into a postpartum depression.
 Not that I wasn't deeply affected by my brother's death, but I truly believe in my already-vulnerable-state, it would have been much harder for me emotionally if I wasn't taking my placenta everyday.